Super Trouper (song): Music video

+(From left-to-right) Björn Ulvaeus, Anni-Frid Lyngstad, and Agnetha Fältskog in the music video for "Super Trouper".

 In October 1980, the music video for "Super Trouper" used the largest number of artists that ABBA ever used in a music video, including a full circus troupe.
 The spotlight featured throughout the video is, in fact, a CCT Silhouette profile spot with followspot kit, as opposed to a real Super Trouper.
 The city of Glasgow mentioned in the lyric was suggested by Howard Huntridge who worked with their then-UK publishers Bocu Music.
 The music video was directed by Lasse Hallström.
-Parts of the video were later reused in the clip for the song "Happy New Year" (which also features on the Super Trouper album).
+Parts of the video for "Super Trouper" were later reused in the music video for "Happy New Year".